310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% bubble Mao frown %}
 I can’t do everything~ I’m just a little dexterous, is all…

 But it’s only Kiryu-senpai that’s appearing in the school drama, right?
-So why are you also in gakuran, Buchou?[^]
+So why are you also in gakuran, Buchou?[^4]
 {% endbubble %}

 {% bubble Chiaki fist %}